Luise Vosgerchian: Education and Career

 Luise Vosgerchian studied at the New England Conservatory of Music until 1945.
 Vosgerchian began her career as a music instructor at Brandeis University.
 She began teaching at Harvard University in 1959 and was a mentor of many prominent musicians.
 Among her most notable students were Allison Charney, John Adams, Yo-Yo Ma, Bobby McFerrin, Bob Telson, Stephen Pruslin and Richard St. Clair.
 She was made a full professor in 1971, and was named department chairman in 1974.
 She later retired in 1990, and her students organized a tribute concert at Sanders Theater.

 Physicist Brian Greene described Vosgerchian in Until the End of Time as one of his most influential teachers, noting she "had a deep interest in how scientific discoveries relate to aesthetic sensibilities".

 In 1948, The New York Times wrote about one of her recitals.
 Harvard awards Luise Vosgerchian Teaching Award to students who are dedicated to music and arts education.

+Vosgerchian can be seen and heard playing in a performance of Webern's Quartet for Violin, Clarinet, Saxophone and Piano on Episode 5 of Aaron Copland's WNET series Music in the Twenties.